JetBrains/Qodana/topics/about-license-audit.md

 </note>

-Qodana License Audit is designed to help software projects avoid problems with incompatible third-party licenses.
+Qodana License Audit helps software projects avoid problems with incompatible third-party licenses.
 More than 1600 licenses are detected.
 Users can create their own include and ignore lists as well as other overrides of the default detector’s logic.

 For details about all inspections and ways to resolve problem, see [License Audit Output](license-audit-output.md).